 The 60-foot buses will help address overcrowding issues on the #70 Grand Line, the busiest MetroBus route in the St. Louis region.

 The articulated buses which are made of two sections linked by a pivoting joint, are 50 percent longer than the 40-foot buses in service today on the Grand Line and can accommodate 25 percent more passengers.
 Each articulated bus has 54 seats and more room for standing passengers.

-We purchased the used articulated buses from Complete Coach Works in Calif. for $430,000 each.
+We purchased the used articulated buses from Complete Coach Works in California for $430,000 each.
 In comparison, a similarly equipped new bus would cost an estimated $800,000.

-Complete Coach Works in Riverside, California is rebuilding everything inside the buses from the wiring to the engine so they are like new buses.
+Complete Coach Works is rebuilding everything inside the buses from the wiring to the engine so they are like new buses.

 “We were able to buy the pre-owned buses for half of what it would have cost to purchase new articulated buses,” said Ray Friem, Chief Operating Officer for Transit Services at Bi-State Development Agency.
 Our maintenance program is one of the best in North America, and that will allow us to effectively maintain these pre-owned vehicles.

 The total cost to bring the 15 rebuilt articulated buses to the St. Louis region is about $6.4 million.
 The buses were purchased with federal funds and local monies.